Countryside Church Unitarian Universalist – Palatine, IL

 The activities and programs of Countryside Church UU (CCUU) are organized into five Ministries.
 Each Ministry encompasses events, committees, groups, councils, and is supported by staff and lay leadership.
 Ministries help people become involved in activities of interest and create connections among our many programs.
 Ministries support the work of CCUU and ensure that all our work is aligned with the mission, covenant, and principles & sources of Unitarian Universalism.
 Our Ministries are named to represent our congregational covenant, “we unite to strengthen the bonds of Kinship” and to promote our vision through Worship, Study, and Service.
 The Ministries exist to make that covenant live.

-Each ministry has a staff lead and lay leader coordinator(s) to help represent and support the committees within that ministry.
-The staff leads and ministry coordinators meet monthly together, as the Ministry Council.
-The Vice President of the Board and the Senior Minister co-chair the council and facilitate the meetings.
+Each ministry has a staff lead to help represent and support the committees within that ministry.
+The committee chairs meet several times a year to share plans as the Ministry Council.
+The Vice President of the Board and the Minister co-chair the council and facilitate the meetings.

 The current committee chairs are shown in parentheses next to each committee.